Region

 The importance of vision in healthy ageing

-"Losing sight means facing an increased risk of mortality, cognitive decline, and depression, and, where environments are not accessible, often means losing your independence, confining many older people to their home, and increasing social isolation and loneliness in later life.”
+"Losing sight means facing an increased risk of mortality, cognitive decline, and depression, and, where environments are not accessible, it often means losing your independence, confining many older people to their home, and increasing social isolation and loneliness in later life.”

 Existing inequities in healthcare access and other socioeconomic factors contribute to the increased burden of vision impairment among older people, with a notable impact on older women and those with limited education or lower income levels.

 Older women bear a disproportionate burden, accounting for 56 percent of vision loss cases in the second half of life.
+They frequently encounter substantial barriers and compounded forms of bias, including ageism and sexism, resulting in unequal access to services and treatment compared to men.

 It looks like you might be in North America